Sleep Research Program for Advancing Careers

 4. Grant Writing Expectations and Needs: There is a clear need for SOAR’s structured grant writing program.
 Plan and expectations for how SOAR faculty will help fill gaps in knowledge, skillset, and abilities and how the applicant will work with their site mentor to integrate grant feedback given by SOAR faculty.

 We encourage potential applicants to contact us early in the application process with questions.
 Eligibility questions may need to be reviewed by a member of the AASM Foundation Executive Committee, so please allow for at least a 1-week response time for eligibility questions.
 For all other inquiries, please allow a minimum of two business days for a response.
-Please note that questions received within 48 hours of an application deadline may not be answered before the deadline.
+Please note that inquiries submitted two business days prior to an application deadline may not be answered in time.